dphiffer/documentation/en/User/Save_your_first_article.md

 In the add-on's settings, fill the complete URL of your installation of wallabag or your Framabag account.

-Personalize the Firefox toolbar to add wallabag (**W** icon).
-When you find an article you want to save, click on this icon: a new window will open to add the article and will close itself automatically.
+Personalize the Firefox toolbar to add the Wallabag (**W** icon).
+When saving an article, click on this icon: a new window will open to add the article and will close itself automatically.

 ### Firefox Social API Service